Fuyuki0312/Comparing-models-in-handwritten-digits-classification/README.md

 ## 6. How to use the models
-Note: before following the instruction below, you may want to go to folder `CNN model from scratch` or `ResNet18` first.
+Note: before following the instruction below, you may want to go to folder `CNN model from scratch` or `ResNet18` or others first.
 - To continue to train the existing models, consider to run `train.py`.
 Hyperparameters in files can be changed to suit your need.
 Besides, if you wish to train a completely new model, simply delete or move file `ModelDetectingNumber.pth` away.
 When `ModelDetectingNumber.pth` is not found, `train.py` will automatically initialize a new model based on `model.py`.
 - The dataset, used for training, should be put in the same directory with `train.py` under a folder named `numbers`, with the following structure:
 `numbers`/